locationtech/udig-platform/docs/devel/en/using_udigapplication.rst

 Links to Related Content:

--  For the latest instructions please see the `Getting Started <Getting%20Started.html>`_ tutorial
+-  For the latest instructions please see the :doc:`Getting Started <getting_started>` tutorial

 As a Showcase
 ^^^^^^^^^^^^^